 In practice, these are baseless myths and they're perpetrated by an increasingly isolated bunch of developers that promote their own, home-grown content management systems.
 Thankfully we don't get a whole lot of this on the South Coast but we do see it coming from various agencies in the big cities.

-While we don’t use it exclusively, we use WordPress a lot – and one reason is because of its sheer popularity with our clients.
-In this post, I provide some examples that debunk a few myths surrounding WordPress, and later I’ll explain why anyone would want to convey this message.
+While we don't use it exclusively, we use WordPress a lot - and one reason is because of its sheer popularity with our clients.
+WordPress is the world's most popular CMS for a reason.
+In this post, I provide some examples that debunk a few myths surrounding WordPress, and later I'll explain why anyone would want to convey this message.

-Myth #1 – Using WordPress means your creativity is hampered by a pre-existing theme.
+Myth #1 - Using WordPress means your creativity is hampered.

-Most of the time, this literally means we can have very basic page layouts – (like our own site for the moment!) – with headers, navigation, sidebars and footer layouts in place.
+Most of the time, this literally means we can have very basic page layouts - with headers, navigation, sidebars and footer layouts in place.
 Sometimes, it means we can whip up a rough, working prototype website for clients that need a feel for the site, or run it past a focus group before any serious design work ensues.

 Myth #2 - WordPress is slow, and so are pre-built themes